Codit/application-insights-connector/README.md

 - **Support for writing traces**
 	- Specify custom properties to provide context. *(Optional)*
+	- Specify severity level. *(Optional)*
+- **Support for cross Application Insights usage**
+	- Specify a fixed telemetry id on the API App itself for all requests
+	- Specify the telemetry id for each request to be more flexible and re-use one API App for multiple instances

 You can explore the Swagger of this connector [here](https://application-insights-connector.azurewebsites.net/swagger/).